 People with the flu are, on average, much more likely to experience fever or chills than those with a common cold.

-When to Consider Urgent Care for Cold or Flu Treatments
+When to Consider a Caldwell Urgent Care for Cold or Flu Treatments

 Most people with cold- or flu-like symptoms do not need emergency medical attention.
 Even if they feel unwell and cannot go to school or work, bedrest and over-the-counter medication are typically sufficient treatments.